cmccarthy1/docs/docs/ml/toolkit/clustering/algos.md

 ## K-Means

 K-means clustering begins by selecting k data points as cluster centers and assigning data to the cluster with the nearest center.

 The algorithm follows an iterative refinement process which runs a specified number of times, updating the cluster centers and assigned points to a cluster at each iteration based on the nearest cluster center.

+Futher background on the K-Means algorithm can be found [here](https://www.edureka.co/blog/k-means-clustering/).

 The distance metrics that can be used with the K-Means algorithm are the Euclidean distances (`e2dist`,`edist`).
 The use of any other distance metric will result in an error.